This website was originally my way to

 Their mom Kaye is a professor of psychology at Gordon College in Wenham MA.

-Although it seems I've moved a long way away, I'm still connected to my family of origin.
+Although it seems I've moved a long way away from the Seattle area, I'm still connected to my family of origin.
 Also I'm aware of some of my ancestors' history, via documents such as this Kollars family tree and Great-grandma Dover's Autobiography.

 Both I and my ex-wife are based in the very small town of Ipswich Massachusetts (and my adult children have so many connections here they seem honorary residents).
 Ipswich is the town where Crane Beach is, north of Boston.
 As a "townie" I get almost-free access to the beach.
 I can cut around the lines at the entrance booth and go to our own parking area.
 A recent issue in the Town of Ipswich is how to prevent further damaging flooding in the downtown area.